anton-shikov/LSEA/README.md

 # LSEA v0.2

-*This is a new version of the tools that is now being extensively benchmarked.
+*This is a new version of the tool that is now being extensively benchmarked.
 Please note that this is a development repository.
 Please use the contents of this repository with caution*

 ## Prerequisites
 - plink v1.9